This cauliflower shrimp fried rice recipe is the next best thing to the original take-out recipe.

 - Pinch red pepper flakes

 - 1 bunch of green onions, chopped, whites separated from greens

 - 3 eggs, beaten

-- Chop cauliflower into chunks and place inside a food processor.
-Pulse to finely chop until it resembles rice, set aside.
+- Chop the cauliflower into smaller florets and place them in a food processor.
+Pulse to finely chop until it resembles rice, and set aside.

-- In a small bowl, whisk together San-J Tamari, honey, ginger, and red pepper flakes; set aside.
+- In a small bowl, whisk together tamari, honey, ginger, and red pepper flakes, and set aside.

 - In a large skillet or wok, over medium-high heat, heat up the sesame oil.
 Add in the onion whites and sauté for about a minute.